 Image courtesy of Leah Graeff

 Perhaps the most popular location for canoe and kayak trips in this area is Lake Martin.
 Located about 10 miles from downtown Lafayette, just off of LA Highway 353, it is one of the most accessible and easy to paddle examples of a cypress and tupelo swamp in the area.
-Follow Rookery Road to the boat launch and start your paddle there.
+Follow Lake Martin Road to the boat launch and start your paddle there.
 Wind your way through the trees that ring the edges of the lake, keeping an eye out for alligators sunning themselves, and wading birds hunting the shallow waters.
 Visit early morning or just before sunset when the water is still and the animals are active.

 Birdwatching is good year round, but is particularly impressive during the Spring when the birds are nesting in the rookery.
 Note that while boating is always allowed, the rookery itself at the south end of the lake is off limits during the nesting season (Feb 1-July 31.)
 Allow at least 2-3 hours for paddling, though more time can easily be spent here, especially if you’re interested in birdwatching or photography.